Yair Elitzur: Music career

-In February 2021, she released the song "No Return to the Streets," which became a hit among the ultra-Orthodox religious public and received one million views on YouTube.
+In February 2021, he released the song "No Return to the Streets," which became a hit among the ultra-Orthodox religious public and received one million views on YouTube.
 The clip won fifth place in the "Clip of the Year" category at the Kikar Hashabbat website's "People of the Year in Music 2011" parade.
 She then released the song "The Keys of the Shackles".

 In November 2023, he released the song "No Comfort," which deals with the War of the Iron Sword and the return of the abductees.
 In June 2024, he released the song "Tamid Ohev Oti."
 Written with his rabbi, Rabbi Shalom Arush, with the words: "May God, blessed be He, always love me, and I will always have only good, and even better, and even better".

 The song became a viral phenomenon on the internet.
 Singers Sasson Ifram Shaulov, Kobi Peretz, and Itzik Dadia released versions of the song, with Shaulov version receiving greater exposure than theirs.
 The song won year-end charts on Haredi radio stations and topped the Hitlist, the official Galgalatz chart, and other charts for several weeks.
 The song has over 29 million views on YouTube.
 Many rabbis, scholars, and journalists have criticized the poem's worldview.

 Later that same December, he released the single "Tate T'tahar," the first episode of Eleazar new web series, "Yerushalim 02."
 The single reached number nine on the official Galgalatz chart, and in January, Elizur released a duet version of the song with Ben Tzur.